Admission to the PhD programme at the Faculty of Mathematics and Natural Sciences

 - TOEFL – Test of English as a Foreign Language, internet based test (IBT).
 Minimum total score: 90

 - IELTS academic – International English Language Testing System.
 Minimum overall band score: 6.5

 - Certificate in Advanced English (CAE) and Certificate of Proficiency in English (CPE) from the University of Cambridge

 - PTE Academic – Pearson Test of English Academic.
 Minimum overall score: 62

-- Please note that we do not accept a statement of "English as medium of instruction" instead of an English language test
+- Please note that we do not accept a statement of "English as medium of instruction" as a replacement for an approved language test